Music (MUSI)

 Core Category: Arts and Literature

-MUSI 306W Music Connections II 3
+MUSI 306W Music History II 3

 A course designed to examine the music of the Classical and Romantic periods.
 Included will be an interdisciplinary approach to the concurrent developments in society, theology, philosophy and art.
 Composers, program music, symphony, chamber music, opera, church music, lieder, and music for the piano will be studied and analyzed.
 The student will be responsible for independent and group research and class presentation.
 Writing-intensive course.
-Prerequisite: Minimum grade of C in MUSI 305.

 Prerequisites: MUSI-305; Minimum grade C